 Suppose a customer of yours likes a certain product from the way it looks and decides to purchase it.
-The second moment, he wants to know more about the product that he is so willing to purchase, but in vain!
+In the second moment, he wants to know more about the product that he is so willing to purchase, but in vain!
 There is no such information available.
-The result – he will surely abandon the product that he has in his cart.
+As the result – he will surely abandon the product that he has in his cart.

-Display all the product related information along with every product.
+Display all the product-related information along with every product.
 Give proper insights about the material of the product, its dimensions, guarantee if any, pricing details, size guide, and other details.
 As an additional luring factor, you can also help your customers by providing an additional styling tip.
-Simple statements like ‘Pair this dress with high-toed heels’ can help your customers make a smart decision.
+Simple statements like ‘Pair this dress with high-toed heels’ can help your customers make smart decisions.

-While the things are easy for people who are in habit of shopping online, but first-time shoppers might find a few things tough to browse and manage.
+While things are easy for people who are in habit of shopping online, but first-time shoppers might find a few things tough to browse and manage.
 There have been cases when people discarded their shopping carts just because the shipping detail form wasn’t clear enough for them to understand.

-Keep the things as simple and precise as possible.
+Keep things as simple and precise as possible.
 While asking for info from the users in the forms, it is highly recommended to mention every minute detail, no matter, how obvious it is.
-Have a proper display of error messages if any wrong input is done by the user, and distinctly highlight the field in which the user has missed out on.
+Have a proper display of error messages if any wrong input is done by the user, and distinctly highlight the field on which the user has missed out on.
 Also, have a feedback mailing system in place wherein the shop owners can ask the users if they are facing any difficulty in placing the orders.